Don Bacon: Personal life

 Bacon and his wife Angie (née Hardison) have four children and eight grandchildren.
 They live in Papillion, Nebraska.
 Bacon is a Protestant.

-When Bacon chose not to run for re-election in 2026, one of the reasons he gave was so he could spend more time with his grand-kids.
+When Bacon chose not to run for re-election in 2026, one of the reasons he gave was so he could spend more time with his grandchildren.

 Awards and decorations

 Military

 Bacon's military awards and decorations include: